Why I Built It ๐ง

 Then came clean delivery paths for client or public movement, where secrets and private operator material stay out of the shared source lane.

-The owner lane became explicit: tracked, untracked, local-only, and secret-like material belong in the encrypted vault artifact when the purpose is recovery.
+The owner lane became explicit: tracked, untracked, local-only, generated, dependency, and secret-like repo material belong in the encrypted vault artifact when the purpose is recovery.
+Source-custody remains an explicit smaller filtered mode, not the meaning of full.

 The upload path moved toward faster direct streaming, better large-artifact behavior, and receipts that show the vault actually received the object.

-The marketing and legal surfaces now explain the no-guarantee boundary without hiding the proof: the founder's own 0S repo is the stress test and live demonstration.
+The marketing and legal surfaces now explain the no-guarantee boundary without hiding the proof: the founder's own 0S repo is the stress test and live demonstration, while customer packages stay protected from full-source leakage.

 That is how real infrastructure grows.
 Not by pretending failure never happens.
 By noticing the failure mode, reducing the recovery window, adding receipts, making the next recovery easier, and refusing to let "that was local only" be the reason source disappears.